jmosouza/discount-ascii-warehouse/STORY.md

 - Jest: install and write ProductFace spec
 - Product date, price and size components with specs

 Jest is using options `--watch --coverage`.
+I would normally ignore the `/coverage` directory in git, but this time I checked it in to make it easily available to the coding challenge evaluators.

 ## 4th hour of work